Cghlewis/crystal_site/content/blog/joins/index.markdown

 Again, we could combine this data in multiple ways, but here we are going to append the two waves of data into long format, and then horizontally join the school data using a left join.

 1\.
-Append within teacher data
+Append within teacher data.